 We have also baked a ton, and I do mean “we.”
 The girls have helped me make cupcakes, scones, spoonbread, soup, and too many cookies to count.
 If this keeps up, they are going to be amazing chefs and bakers come October.

 Bring out every single stuffed animal that we own for a puppet show?
 Done it!

 But, we still need to leave our home sometimes, usually to go to the commissary to pick up provisions… I mean, food… you see, I am even starting to talk like a prepper… what have you done to us, COVID!

-Gabriella usually sports her Troll mask that her grandmother made her (I have my Harry Potter mask too; thanks, Mom, but I am a Ravenclaw, NOT a Slytherin).
+Gabriella usually sports her Troll mask that my colleague’s wife made her (I have my Harry Potter mask too; thanks, Mom, but I am a Ravenclaw, NOT a Slytherin).

 And the girls really like to pretend that they are toilet paper on the mostly empty paper aisle at the commissary (there was actually a few four-packs of generic rolls there this week, so there may be a light at the end of the normally toilet paper-absent tunnel).

 We have been hiking a few times, but although the girls are getting bigger, my ability to carry them both at the same time is slowly waning.
 And since they don’t like to walk, that really puts the hiking part on me.

 Our newest thing is to order from Jeannie’s Diner and head down to pick up of food in the wagon.
 The girls either eat the food on the way back or we find a quiet, shaded area to sit down and eat.
 The girls get fed and I get into a workout, so everybody wins.